jansete/gotta-shit/README.md

 **Next Steps**

-- Expire places in 5 hours and reactivate in author editor bar.

 - In Home show map with all markers.

 - All the maps must have all markers, but the current marker will have another color.